Professional Communication Essentials associate certificate

 Professional Report Writing

-Students are required to take two of the three courses at UFV.
+Students must complete at least two of the three courses required in the certificate at UFV.

-Students can apply and be eligible for the certificate retroactively to Fall
+Students can apply and be eligible for the associate certificate retroactively to Fall

 2005.
 All three courses must be completed within a 10 year time period.